-In order to claim unemployment benefits in Alaska, you must first be sure that you meet all eligibility requirements.
-These requirements are based on the reason for your unemployment and your current ability to take on full-time work.
-In order to be eligible to file an unemployment benefits claim, you must have been terminated from your previous job due to no fault of your own.
+To be eligible to file an unemployment benefits claim, you typically must have been terminated from your previous job due to no fault of your own.
 Your employer will be asked to confirm this or provide proof concerning why he or she believes your claim for unemployment is unfounded.

-Reasons why an applicant may not be eligible for federal unemployment benefits include:
+There are many reasons as to why an applicant may not be eligible for federal unemployment benefits.
+These reasons include:

 - Incarceration occurring during the work period.

 - Drug or alcohol abuse during work hours, which prevents the employee from being able to fully perform his or her job.